dauidus/add-post-type-instructions/README.md

 == Changelog ==

+= 2.1 =
+* initial production release
+* support for content above title field
+* support for categories, tags, discussion, slug and publish metaboxes
+* more intuitive colors on add/edit screen (from yellow to blue)
+* more appropriate spacing/font sizes on add/edit screen
+* every settings field now resizes
+* renamed "above title field" option to "above WYSIWYG editor"

 = 2.0 =
-* major update
+* major changes to settings logic
-* performance optimizations, especially for multisite
+* performance optimizations, expecially for multisite
-* better multisite support and uninstallation
+* better multisite uninstallation
 * support for comments and revisions
 * change the_editor_content to default_content for WYSIWYG field
-* add WYSIWYG editor to setting page
+* add WYSIWYG editor to settings page
-* allow some fields to auto-resize to fit content on setting page
+* allow below title field to auto-resize to fit content on settings page

 = 1.0.3.3 =
 * update language file